mindspore-ai/mindpandas/README.md

 <!-- /TOC -->

-## What Is MindPandas
+## What Is MindSpore Pandas

 ### Overview

-MindPandas uses distributed computing engine to accelerate pandas operations, seamlessly integrated and compatible with existing pandas code.
-Using MindPandas for calculations can use all CPU cores on the computer, which makes MindPandas works especially well on larger datasets.
+MindSpore Pandas uses distributed computing engine to accelerate pandas operations, seamlessly integrated and compatible with existing pandas code.
+Using MindSpore Pandas for calculations can use all CPU cores on the computer, which makes MindSpore Pandas works especially well on larger datasets.

 ### Architecture

-MindPandas is implemented based on distribution, while native pandas is implemented based on single thread.
+MindSpore Pandas is implemented based on distribution, while native pandas is implemented based on single thread.
 This means that only one CPU core can be used at a time.

-However, MindPandas can use more threads and cores on the machine, or all cores of the entire cluster.
+However, MindSpore Pandas can use more threads and cores on the machine, or all cores of the entire cluster.

 For detailed architecture design, please refer to [official website document](https://www.mindspore.cn/mindpandas/docs/en/master/index.html).